 We awoke to a grey and foggy landscape and drove the last kilometres to A Coruña.
-Unfortunately the weather did not clear and our visit to the famous lighthouse was not as colourful as we hoped for.
+Unfortunately the weather did not clear and our visit to the famous lighthouse was not as colourful as we had hoped for.
 As further away from A Coruña we came the better the weather became.
-We stopped for the night in San Vincente de Barquera, a small fishermen’s village, where we spent the night at another beach.
+We stopped for the night in San Vincente de Barquera, a small fishermen’s village where we spent the night at another beach.

-The reason for not drive directly to France was that we had planned a 3 day stay in Las Arenas de Cabrales one of the main villages in the Nationalpark Picos de Europa.
+The reason for not driving directly to France was that we had planned a 3 day stay in Las Arenas de Cabrales one of the main villages in the Nationalpark Picos de Europa.
 Unfortunately the bad weather got hold of us so we did not do any longer hikes as intended.
 Instead we did three shorter hikes and drove to the village of Sotes (where the sun was shining) for a picnic and walk along the dirtroads.

 We also visited the local cheese cave.
 Unfortunately it was not like it sounds, a cave made of cheese.
 In the region of Asturias in Northern Spain there is a long tradition of producing cheese.
-Even if many of the original methods have altered into more modern ways the curing of the cheese in natural caves is still a part of the procedure.
+Even if many of the original methods have altered into more modern ways, the curing of cheese in natural caves is still a part of the procedure.
 We were guided through the cheese making procedure from this particular area and ended the visit with a tasting of local cheeses and local cider.
 A good end to a rainy day, a day where Germany lost against South Korea and Sweden, this mighty kingdom of the North beat the Mexicans and remained in the World Cup.

 As we left Las Arenas on our last day the sun was of course shining and after a short stop at the beach in Oriñón and as we arrived in Bilbao the thermometer said 35 *C. Being cultivated and sophisticated people we had scheduled a visit to the Guggenheim Museum (no photos allowed) before we headed to San Sebastián to spend a last night in Spain.
 Since the holiday season started the 1th of July in Spain we were not alone on the roads when we drove towards the French boarder in the morning.
 After a stop at the beach in Bidart and a break for the soccer in Biarritz we continued towards Mimizan where we spent the night at our first French camping.
 The night was stormy and rainy so to our surprise the sun was shining when we woke up the next day.
 Being Sunday we were not the only ones that intended to go to the beach this afternoon.
 After a few hours in the sun and long ques on the highway towards Bordeaux we decided to search a parking place in a smaller village to park for the night.
 In Lanton we found a parking along the beach and experienced the biggest thunderstorm we ever saw- the whole sky was exploding every second for several of hours.